brandon-toner/brandontoner-jekyll-garden/_notes/A vision for a personal website.md

 Continuing the methaphor, the wiki is the **garden**.
 The "web as topography".
 The stable and evolving landscape of ideas.
 Rather than being centered around "now and lately", the garden is time-independant.
 Instead, it centers around the ideas themselves and how they fit together.

 ### A vision for an evenual workflow
 Ideas start on the blog (or in Roam — the private graph).

+The blog should be pretty messy and informal.
+Optimized for prolific expression, rather than polish and reader-friendliness.
+The content of the blog is the stream-of-consciousness – the thoughts as they occur.

+The content from the blog should populate the garden as ideas mature and fit into the greater framework of ideas.

+Ideally, I'd like the blog and the garden to be somewhat interconnected — such that I could use wiki-links in blog posts to create or reference garden posts.

 ---
 ## [[Open Questions]]